MySQL Bi-Weekly News (April 26, 2012)

-Traditional MySQL master-slave topology, but with Galera all “slave” nodes are capable masters at all times, it is just the application who treats them as slaves.
-Galera replication can guarantee 0 slave lag for such installations and due to parallel slave applying, much better throughput for the cluster.
+- Read Master: It’s traditional MySQL master-slave topology, but with Galera all “slave” nodes are capable masters at all times.
+Only the application treats them as slaves.
+Galera replication can guarantee 0 slave lag for such installations and, due to parallel slave applying, much better throughput for the cluster.

-Distributing writes across the cluster will harness the CPU power in slave nodes for better use to process client write transactions.
-Due to the row based replication method, only changes made during a client transaction will be replicated and applying such a transaction in slave applier is much faster than the processing of the original transaction.
-Therefore the cluster can distribute the heavy client transaction processing across many master nodes and this yields in better write transaction throughput overall.
+- Write Scalability: Distributing writes across the cluster will harness the CPU power in slave nodes for better use to process client write transactions.
+Due to the row-based replication method, only changes made during a client transaction will be replicated, and applying such a transaction in slave applier is much faster than the processing of the original transaction.
+Therefore, the cluster can distribute the heavy client transaction processing across many master nodes.
+This yields in better write transaction throughput overall.

-Disaster recovery is a sub-class of WAN replication.
-Here one data center is passive and only receives replication events, but does not process any client transactions.
+- Disaster Recover: Disaster recovery is a sub-class of WAN replication.
+Here, one data center is passive and only receives replication events, but does not process any client transactions.
 Such a remote data center will be up to date at all times and no data loss can happen.
-During recovery, the spare site is just nominated as primary and application can continue as normal with a minimal fail over delay.
+During recovery, the spare site is just nominated as primary, and application can continue as normal with a minimal failover delay.

-With WAN replication topology, cluster nodes can be located close to cilents.
-Therefore all read & write operations will be super fast with the local node connection.
-The RTT related delay will be experienced only at commit time, and even then it can be generally accepted by end user, usually the kill-joy for end user experiences is the slow browsing response time, and read operations are as fast as they possibly can be.
+- Latency Eraser: With WAN replication topology, cluster nodes can be located close to clients.
+Therefore, all read & write operations will be super fast with the local node connection.
+The RTT related delay will be experienced only at commit time, and even then it can be generally accepted by the end user.
+Usually, the kill-joy for end user experiences is the slow browsing response time, and read operations are as fast as they possibly can be.

-But replicator can have be use to implement many different replication models like:
+But replicator can be used to implement many different replication models like: